bioexcel/biobb_mem/biobb_mem/docs/source/command_line.md

 * **midplane_sel** (*string*): (None) Selection string for residues that may be midplane.
 Any residues not in this selection will be assigned to a leaflet regardless of its proximity to the midplane.
 The default is `None`, in which case all lipids will be assigned to either the upper or lower leaflet..
 * **midplane_cutoff** (*number*): (0.0) Minimum distance in *z* an atom must be from the midplane to be assigned to a leaflet rather than the midplane.
 The default is `0`, in which case all lipids will be assigned to either the upper or lower leaflet.
 Must be non-negative..
 * **n_bins** (*integer*): (1) Number of bins in *x* and *y* to use to create a grid of membrane patches.
 Local membrane midpoints are computed for each patch, and lipids assigned a leaflet based on the distance to their local membrane midpoint.
 The default is `1`, which is equivalent to computing a single global midpoint..
+* **ignore_no_box** (*boolean*): (True) Ignore the absence of box information in the trajectory.
+If the trajectory does not contain box information, the box will be set to the minimum and maximum positions of the atoms in the trajectory..
 * **remove_tmp** (*boolean*): (True) Remove temporal files..
 * **restart** (*boolean*): (False) Do not execute if output files exist..
 * **sandbox_path** (*string*): (./) Parent path to the sandbox directory..